 The firmest of the three types.
 It is made of polished, acrylic material, which explains its slightly shinier or glossier look compared to mink and silk.
 The synthetic eyelash extension holds its curl exceptionally well, — can last longer!
 Most younger women prefer acrylic or synthetic for that very reason.

 Although its dramatic effect gives the ‘aha,’ they aren’t ‘natural’ looking.
 It’s also the thickest and the heaviest, which can potentially cause thinning of natural lashes if used long-term.
 It’s better with healthy, dense natural lashes.
 Its major downside?
-It doesn’t have the better-staying power, which can have a few aftercare challenges.
+It doesn’t have better-staying power, which can have a few aftercare challenges.

 The silk extensions are the finer, happy, mid-weight variety.
 It’s thicker at the bottom and thinner toward the ends.
 What makes silk extensions prevalent in certain celebrity circles and brides?
 It can be as dense minus the ‘plasticky’ as the synthetic.
 It’s your best bet if you’re looking for the full and long yet natural looking lashes.